Mount Gangapurna

 Includes

-• Airport Pickup and Drop off facility from and to International Airport in Kathmandu
+• Airport pickup and drop off to and from Tribhuvan International Airport to your hotel in Kathmandu.

 Excludes